Interactions-HSG/xarm-grpc/README.md

 ```

 This project consists of two artifacts:
-- `xarm-commander`: The main CLI program to run commands on xArms implemented as a gRPC client.
+- xarm-commander: The main CLI program to run commands on xArms implemented as a gRPC client.
-- `xarm-daemon`: A daemon responsible for the Modbus/TCP connection manager and packet generation (i.e., `xArmAPI` object) implemented as gRPC server providing the `xArmAPI` as a service.
+- xarm-daemon: A daemon responsible for the Modbus/TCP connection manager and packet generation (i.e., `xArmAPI` object) implemented as gRPC server providing the `xArmAPI` as a service.

 The proto file is defined in `proto/xapi.proto` based on [`xarm_api.h`](https://github.com/xArm-Developer/xArm-CPLUS-SDK/blob/master/include/xarm/wrapper/xarm_api.h).